How to Burn Incense Sticks

 Burning Incense sticks have beautiful healing and home cleansing powers.
 However, if overused, can be too powerful and relatively toxic.
 We recommend burning your incense sticks once a week.

-Ensure the room is well ventilated and your incense stick is NOT burnt too close to you or anyone else present.
+Ensure the room is well-ventilated and your incense stick is burnt an appropriate distance away from you.

 Safety First!